reowst/sdk/USAGE.md

 Once you have portal access, the next step is to generate a private/public keypair.

-We need this to ensure that nobody can request routes that bill to your account, except you.
+This ensures that nobody can request routes that bill to your account, except you.

 Run the keygen tool under the 'keygen', directory in the SDK: